rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 ## detect_faces.py
 This file detects faces in an image or video from a Deep Neural Network.
 The network is used through OpenCV, which includes a DNN module that allows pre-trained neural networks to be loaded; this greatly improves speed, reduces the need for dependencies and most models are very light in size.
-The neural network used is based on Single-Shot Detector (SSD) with a ResNet base network.
+The neural network used is based on **Single-Shot Detector (SSD)** with a ResNet base network.
 Single-Shot Detector (SSD) is an algorithm that detects the object (face) in a single pass over the input image, unlike other models that traverse it more than once.
 SSD is based on the use of convolutional networks that produce multiple bounding boxes of various fixed sizes and score the presence of the object in those boxes, followed by a suppression step to produce the final detections.

 In the code implementation, the pre-trained model is read through two files and the test images are fed into the network, which returns the detections found.
 The files are:
-- opencv_face_detector_uint8.pb: contains the model.
+- **opencv_face_detector_uint8.pb**: contains the model.
-- opencv_face_detector.pbtxt: contains the configuration for the model.
+- **opencv_face_detector.pbtxt**: contains the configuration for the model.

 The process makes use of a BLOB (Binary Large Object), which is an element used to store dynamically changing large data; in this case, the *dnn.BlobFromImage* function handles the preprocessing, which includes setting the dimensions of the blob (used as input for the image) and normalisation.
 Then, the blob is passed through the network with *net.setInput(blob)* and detections and predictions are obtained with *net.forward()*.
 For greater precision, the detections obtained are run through and their associated confidence value is compared with a threshold, in order to eliminate the least reliable ones.